 Tokyo) and the Daimaru Shinsaibashi store to reduce GHG emissions.
-As a result of these efforts, the Group reduced Scope 1 and 2 GHG emissions by 6.0% in fiscal year 2018 compared to fiscal year 2017, which is the base year.
-Originally, we set the GHG reduction target for fiscal year 2018 at 3.9% below fiscal year 2017 in the same scope.
+As a result of these efforts, the Group reduced Scope 1 and 2 GHG emissions by 16.3% in fiscal year 2019 compared to fiscal year 2017, which is the base year.
 So the Group steadily reduces GHG emissions.